-Dundurn Castle is one of the famous historical sites in Hamilton, Ontario, Canada.
-The 40-room Italianate-style villa featured the latest conveniences of gaslighting and running water.
-This 1,700-square-metre house took three years and $175,000 to build and was completed in 1835.
-This renowned heritage site features unique indoor rental venues from the early 1800s to the modern day.
-The staff gives you a fantastic tour and explains a lot of rich history behind the architecture.
+Here's The Rundown: Dundurn Castle is one of the historic neoclassical mansions in Hamilton, ON.
+The 40-room Italianate-style villa features the latest conveniences of gaslighting and running water.
+The staff gives you a fantastic tour and explains the rich history of architecture.
 The estate is well maintained, and considerable effort has been invested in ensuring historical presentation accuracy.
-The house is full of excellent rooms to discover, each with a unique story to explore.
-In addition, this finest landmark has a farm, open in summer, where you can see old farming techniques.
-However, Duntern Castle is the perfect way to take guests out of town and explore some history as they marvel at the life of a wealthy family 150+ years ago.
-Guests can enjoy virtual or group tours here.
+The house has exciting rooms, each with a unique story to explore.
+The castle also has a farm, open in summer, where you can view old-age farming techniques.
+Dundurn Castle is a great place to take guests from out of town and a perfect way to explore the history and marvel at a wealthy family's life 150+ years ago.

 Help others: Click Here to send review or send us your review to reviews@threebestrated.ca.
 Negative and positive review will be used for rating.
 Make a difference.

-Hamilton Museum of Steam & Technology is a well-known historic site of Canada situated in Hamilton, Ontario.
-The Museum witnessed the social and mechanical life of Canada's early industrial revolution.
-The Hamilton Museum of Steam & Technology is recognized as one of Canada's National Historic Sites of 1977.
-Housed in a 150-year-old Waterworks, this National Historic Site preserves two 70-ton steam-powered water pumping engines, perhaps the oldest surviving Canadian-built engines.
-This famous monument is one of the best examples of Canadian architecture and it is an industrial waterworks structure built in the Victorian style.
-It is a fantastic heritage showing the ingenuity and craftsmanship of the late 1800s.
-The place has excellent educational displays and interactive events to keep young minds engaged.
-The museum interprets Hamilton’s relationship with water, steam power and industrialization.
-The landmark also offers guided & group tours, public programs and special events.
+Here's The Rundown: Hamilton Museum of Steam & Technology is a well-known Historic Site of Canada in Hamilton, Ontario.
+The museum showcases the social and mechanical life of Canada's early industrial revolution.
+The famous monument is one of the best examples of Canadian architecture and is an industrial waterworks structure built in the Victorian style.
+The museum is a fantastic heritage and historical site that shows the ingenuity and craftsmanship of the late 1800s and has 150-year-old waterworks.
+The Hamilton Museum of Steam & Technology was acknowledged as one of Canada's National Historic Sites in 1977.
+The place has excellent educational displays and interactive events to engage young minds.

 Specialty: